Griggs Gulf State Forest

 DEC foresters are charged with the responsibility of managing State Forests to enhance, conserve, and maintain a diverse and healthy forest ecosystem for society and wildlife.
 Forest management is therefore strategically employed to develop a balanced mix of young, middle-aged, and old (late successional) forest types in order to provide habitat for plants and animals, as well as recreational opportunities for people.

 Within the boundaries of Griggs Gulf State Forest, there are currently an estimated 2.7 miles of formal snowmobile trails.
+The snowmobile trail is part of corridor trail 5B, as designated by the New York State Office of Parks, Recreation and Historic Preservation.
 The Public Forest Access Roads also provide recreational opportunities on a seasonal basis.

 ***Stay Safe- Bring A Friend When Out on the Trails***